reallysaurabh/Application-task/data/README.md

 #### 1. Collect a random sample of 10K tweets using the Twitter API and store them in a MongoDB instance.

-   - Run data/tweets.js file to fetch tweets and store it in Mongodb - Uses [twitter streaming api](https://developer.twitter.com/en/docs/tweets/sample-realtime/overview/GET_statuse_sample) to collect tweets.
+   - Run data/tweets.js with node - file to fetch tweets and store it in Mongodb - Uses [twitter streaming api](https://developer.twitter.com/en/docs/tweets/sample-realtime/overview/GET_statuse_sample) to collect tweets.

 #### 2. From these collected tweets, parse the 5 most frequently occurring named-entities (can be a name, person, location, product etc.).